Sacral Ulcers in Nursing Homes

 - Urinary or fecal incontinence, which can both create a moist atmosphere in which sacral ulcers flourish and introduce bacteria to the ulcer

-- Shearing forces, meaning that the skin is being pulled in two different directions
+- Shearing forces, meaning that the skin is moving in two different directions

 How Can You Prevent Sacral Ulcers?

 Rigorous, proactive preventative care is the key to preventing sacral ulcers in nursing homes.
-Nursing home staff must be given the training, time, and tools to carry out personal care and hygiene activities including:
+Nursing home staff must have the training, time and tools necessary to carry out personal care and hygiene activities including:

 - Frequent repositioning to avoid constant pressure on one area of the body